What Happened to Roseanne Barr: When Traumatic Struggles, Heady Success and a History of Saying Anything Met Twitter

 The daughter of Russian Jewish immigrants, she was born in Salt Lake City, where her parents kept their religion a secret to better fit in with the heavily Mormon community in their working-class neighborhood.
 As she's said in various interviews, her mother would freeze and make her kids hide in the basement when the doorbell rang, still traumatized by the horrors of the Holocaust.

-"You weren't supposed to think there," Barr later told The Guardian about her stifling upbringing.
+"You weren't supposed to think there," Barr later told The Guardian.
 "First of all it was frowned upon to be a girl, and second of all to be a fat, dark-haired girl who had no waist, and third to be a loudmouthed, short, fat, dark girl."

-Barr suffered head trauma when she was hit by a car at 16, and was institutionalized at Utah State Hospital for eight months.
-She got pregnant at 18 and opted to put the child up for adoption.
+Barr suffered a traumatic brain injury when she was hit by a car at 16, and was institutionalized at Utah State Hospital for eight months.
+She got pregnant as a teenager and opted to put the child up for adoption.
+She and her daughter, Brandi, eventually reconnected.

 She married Bill Pentland, a Colorado motel clerk, when she was 21 and, going from mountain cabin to 8'x46' trailer, they had three kids in just over three years.